 144 2nd Ave, New York, NY 10003

 Just around the corner from S’mac, you will find this beautiful Ukrainian restaurant.
 Their specialty includes savory and sweet pierogies, like the classic potato or their blueberry creation, but they also serve breakfast 24 hours a day.
 If you like Oceans 8, maybe you will sit at the same table as Sandra Bullock and Cate Blanchett.
-The fun in NYC never ends.
+The fun in New York City never ends.

 197 1st Avenue, New York, NY 10003